nikhil153/Enigma-PD-WML/README.md

 ## 2. Convert data to BIDS format (if required)

-If your data isn't structured in BIDS format, you can use [Nipoppy](https://nipoppy.readthedocs.io) to restructure your into the required format.
+If your data isn't structured in BIDS format, we recommend you use [Nipoppy](https://nipoppy.readthedocs.io) to restructure your into the required format.

 For detailed instructions on the BIDSification process, please see the